 A sample of a 6th grade unit is one that focuses on literature of the Holocaust.
 Students will study the events surrounding this period of history and discover their impact on the world and literature.
 They will read A Holocaust survivor’s story called Four Perfect Pebbles, by Lila Perl and Marion Blumenthal Lazan, and students will report out on a historical fiction or non-fiction book of their choice dealing with these events.

-Writing instruction is based on the 4 major rhetorical modes: narrative, descriptive, persuasive and expository.
+Writing instruction is based on the 4 major rhetorical modes: narration, description, exposition, and argumentation.
 Emphasis is placed on the daily habit of writing by having our classes journal on various prompts at the start of every class.
-The 6th grade long term writing projects include a procedural paper which prepares students for the style of writing they will need during our science fair, the art of story telling which incorporates a plot chart and imagery into the writing process, and a persuasive letter which addresses an issue in our local community.
+The 6th-grade long-term writing projects include a poetry in motion unit, writing and performing original fables, postmodern picture books, and a persuasive letter which addresses an issue in our local community.

 Students will complete a study of early cultures through the 1500’s, with concepts in history, government, geography, and economics integrated chronologically.
 Students will use a variety of processing skills including chronological thinking, organizing and explaining information, analyzing and interpreting data, conducting research, and communicating orally, graphically and in writing.